Pratham7767/Lpc214x-Driver/README.md

 ✅ **NEW:** `pinSelect` function for configuring pin special functions

+✅ **NEW:** `digitalWrite` function for DAC analog output control

 ✅ Pure Embedded C, compatible with older compilers

-✅ Direct manipulation of IODIR, IOSET, IOCLR, IOPIN, and PINSEL registers
+✅ Direct manipulation of IODIR, IOSET, IOCLR, IOPIN, PINSEL, and DACR registers

 ✅ Uses simple indexing: 0–31 for Port 0 and 100+offset for Port 1